 Providence Reformed Presbyterian Church (PRPC) had its beginnings in a Bible study back in January 1993.
 With the assistance of the Westminster Presbyterian Church (WPC) of Australia, our first pastor, Thomas Chong, was licensed to preach in 1994.
 The church held its first worship service on July 2, 1995.
 In the May of 1996, two elders were ordained into the eldership by the WPC after due examination.
 In August 1999, elder Thomas Chong was ordained as Providence’s pastor by the WPC.

-Following the homegoing of Pastor Chong, Christopher Seah became our pastor from 2009 to 2016.
-Chris was ordained under the Presbyterian Church in America (PCA) in September 2008.
-By the Lord’s providence, the church extended a call to Rev. Terence Ng in August 2019 after four years of pastoral search.
-Terence Ng was ordained by the PCA in October 2019 and installed as our pastor on Jan 12, 2020.
+Following the homegoing of Pastor Thomas Chong, Rev. Christopher Seah became our pastor.
+He was ordained under the Presbyterian Church in America (PCA) in September 2008, and became our pastor from 2009 to 2016.
+After more than three years of pastoral search, the church extended a call to Rev. Terence Ng in August 2019.
+He was ordained by the PCA in 2019 and served as our pastor from 2020 to 2023.

 Our central desire at Providence is to become more and more “A household for our triune God, where each member shines forth his holy, life-giving presence” (Eph 2:19-22; 1 Cor 12:7).
 We believe that our heavenly Father is presently working in the world by his Holy Spirit to form his temple and household in the Lord Jesus Christ.
 This is a work that would only be completed at the glorious appearing of the Lord Jesus.
 But it is one that begins now.
 We also believe that each child of God has been graciously given the Holy Spirit (1 Cor 6:19-20) and is called to share in the Father’s great work of temple-building.